Heights of butterfly trees: Heights of butterfly trees

 for $n \ge N_\delta$, so that

-by the CLT, with $\Phi$ denoting the cumulative distribution function for $Z$; it follows $B_n \to_p 1$ by taking $\delta \to 0$.
-In particular, then also $B_n^{2/\sqrt n} \to_p 1$ by other standard probabilistic methods.
-Since $A_n \to_d 2^{|Z|}$ (by the Continuous mapping theorem), it follows then by Slutsky's theorem that where we recall Hence, also (by the Continuous mapping theorem) Replacing $h_n^{\B} + 2$ directly with just $h_n^{\B}$ above then has the same distributional limit (via Slutsky's theorem), i.e.,
+by the CLT, with $\Phi$ denoting the cumulative distribution function for $Z$.
+It follows that $B_n \to_p 1$ by taking $\delta \to 0$.
+In particular, we have $B_n^{2/\sqrt n} \to_p 1$.
+Since $A_n \to_d 2^{|Z|}$ (by the continuous mapping theorem), {by Slutsky's theorem it follows} that where we recall Hence, by the continuous mapping theorem, we have Replacing $h_n^{\B} + 2$ directly with just $h_n^{\B}$ above {preserves the} distributional limit (via Slutsky's theorem), i.e.,

 (This mirrors the same normalization that determined $Z_n$ from $X_n$ for the CLT application above.)
-Equivalently, this shows
+Combining all of these results now completes the proof of \Cref{thm: sbt}.